-Transform Research Knowledge Into Life-changing Devices and Technologies
+Transform Research Knowledge into Life-changing Devices and Technologies

-As the field of bioengineering evolves, the master’s degree is becoming increasingly important for advancement in the profession.
+As the field of bioengineering evolves, a master’s degree is becoming increasingly important for advancement in the profession.
 There is a need for individuals to lead efforts in more specialized roles, especially in the design, development, and operationalization of bioengineering technologies and devices.
 Master's-level graduates can fill this need.

 As a master's student in our program you will:

-- Prepare for research and professional practice in bioengineering and related fields.
+Prepare for research and professional practice in bioengineering and related fields.

-- Learn the fundamentals and apply them to advanced work in engineering techniques to solve problems in biology and medicine.
+Learn the fundamentals and apply them to advanced work in engineering techniques to solve problems in biology and medicine.

-- Prepare for a career in higher education, industry, or government.
+Prepare for a career in higher education, industry, or government.

-- Discover entrepreneurial considerations that determine whether a diagnostic or therapeutic approach is a practical investment and beneficial to patients and society.
+Discover entrepreneurial considerations that determine whether a diagnostic or therapeutic approach is a practical investment and beneficial to patients and society.

 Our master’s program is a two-year program and offers three pathways: thesis, practicum, or strictly coursework.
 Students wishing to explore a research question can pursue a thesis with one of our faculty or affiliates.
 Our practicum pathway allows students to gain internship experience in the industry, government, or clinical environment.
 Students who wish to gain specific expertise through coursework can select our coursework pathway.
 For more information about our degree requirements and pathways see our MS catalog page.